 During the opening number "Willkommen", the Master of Ceremonies says, "Outside it is windy, but inside it is so hot."
 In the stage musical, he says that outside it is winter.
 "Winter" was changed to "windy" in the film so that exteriors could be shot in warm, sunny weather.
 That way, audiences wouldn't question the unusually mild German winter weather.

 Five songs from the original Broadway production did not make it into the movie as "performed" songs, but appear as background music.
-On Brian's arrival, Sally prepares two Prairie Oysters and puts on a record, which turns out to be "Don't Tell Mama".
+When Brian arrives, Sally prepares two Prairie Oysters and puts on a record, which turns out to be "Don't Tell Mama".
 When Sally tries to seduce Brian and she brings in the gramophone, the song is "It Couldn't Please Me More".
-This song, once again on gramophone, reappears when Sally is packing for Africa.
+The same song, once again on gramophone, reappears when Sally is packing for Africa.
 In the parlor as Sally prepares to leave for dinner with her father, the song being played on the piano is "Married".
-This song makes a reprise when Sally and Brian talk about getting married, this time on the gramophone in German ("Heiraten") sung by 'GRETA KELLER'.
-This German version also appears in the park and at the train station.
-When Max, Brian and Sally have lunch at the fancy restaurant, a small ensemble is playing "Sitting Pretty", which is also heard on the gramophone at Max's estate, when they are dancing.
-When Brian and Fritz walk into the parlor together and the other tenants are talking about the Nazis, the background music (although faint and barely recognizable) is the song "So What".
+This song makes a reprise when Sally and Brian talk about getting married, this time on the gramophone in German ("Heiraten") sung by Greta Keller.
+The German version is also heard in the park and at the train station.
+When Max, Brian, and Sally have lunch at the fancy restaurant, a small ensemble is playing "Sitting Pretty", which is also heard on the gramophone at Max's estate, when they are dancing.
+When Brian and Fritz walk into the parlor together and the other tenants are talking about the Nazis, the background music, faint and barely recognizable, is the song "So What."